Excel-DNA/ExcelDna/Distribution/Samples/RTD/Readme.txt

-To make the RTD examples work, make a copy of ExcelDna.xll in this directory, rename to TestRTD.xll, and open in Excel.
+To make the RTD examples work, make a copy of ExcelDna.xll in this directory, rename it to TestRTD.xll, and open in Excel.

 Some functions from the TestRTD.dna to try:
 (By default Excel will update every 2 seconds.)